cswn/goCipher/README.md

-### Cipher Tool ###
+### Cipher Tool

-Command-line tool that encodes and decodes messages with ciphers.
+A fun command-line tool that encodes and decodes messages with ciphers.
-So far, only the ceaser cipher option works-- morec ciphers to come.
+So far, only the ceaser cipher option works-- more ciphers to come.

 To use the tool, just run the following commands: